wlandau/parallelRemake/README.md

 )
 ```

-This organization of steps into stages is reflected in the overarching [Makefile](https://www.gnu.org/software/make/) produced by `write_workflow`.
+This organization of steps into stages is encoded in the overarching [Makefile](https://www.gnu.org/software/make/) produced by `write_workflow`.

 ```
 write_workflow(stages)